torohill/php-template/README.md

 	<?= $this->subRender('foo.php') ?>

-Using `subRender()` passed all the template variables from the current template to the next template.
+Using `subRender()` passes all the template variables from the current template to the next template.
 It doesn't pass any local variables that were defined within the current template file.

 	<?= static::objRender('Template', array('foo.php'), array('foo'=>'bar')) ?>